localnerve/ui-elements/src/jump-scroll/README.md

 ## Summary

 Provides a small scrolling control that allows the user to go to the top or bottom, or jump to the next (or previous) section of a page.
+Non-browser version of the module exports build helpers (for building CSP rules, etc).

 ## Attributes